Millicharged particles at electron colliders: Acknowledgement

 \section{Acknowledgement}

-We thank {Shenjian Chen, Van Que Tran, Jingjing Xu, and Lei Zhang} for discussions and correspondence.
-The work is supported in part by the National Natural Science Foundation of China under Grant Nos.\ 11775109, U1738134, and 11805001, and by the National Recruitment Program for Young Professionals.
+We thank {Shenjian Chen, Samuel D. McDermott, Van Que Tran, Jingjing Xu, and Lei Zhang} for discussions and correspondence.
+The work is supported in part by the National Natural Science Foundation of China under Grant Nos.\ 11775109, U1738134, and 11805001.